-2.1: It shall be the general responsibility of this Committee to review and administer the academic policies and procedures of the College as they apply to undergraduate students; to review, discuss, and rule on matters pertaining to student academic status, academic record, and conformity with academic regulations; and to provide a forum for the discussion of student concerns within the academic community.
+- 2.1: It shall be the general responsibility of this Committee to review and administer the academic policies and procedures of the College as they apply to undergraduate students; to review, discuss, and rule on matters pertaining to student academic status, academic record, and conformity with academic regulations; and to provide a forum for the discussion of student concerns within the academic community.
 It shall be the specific responsibility of the Committee to administer the Faculty rules and regulations on grade changes; administer the Faculty rules and regulations on grade changes, academic good standing, Academic Probation, Required Withdrawal and the Faculty Honors List; consider and rule on applications for re-admission of persons required to withdraw for academic reasons; consider and rule on registration-related issues, transfer credit procedures and regulations not primarily related to the curricular concerns of the transferred course, and issues (but not departmental in nature) pertaining to the permanent academic record or the student; consider and rule on student requests for exceptions from or modification of Faculty (but not departmental) academic rules, regulations and deadlines.
 The Committee may not waive academic requirements, but it may recommend such waivers to the Faculty for its action.
-(Passed January 16, 1970, amended May 6, 1975 and February 15, 1994)

-2.2: It shall be the responsibility of this Committee to work with the student Academic Honor Council to adjudicate violations of the Student Integrity Contract involving academic dishonesty.
-Each hearing panel called by the Academic Honor Council shall include three non-student members, drawn from the members of the Committee (excluding the Chair and the Dean of Students) or from Faculty members of the Jury Panel.
+(Passed January 16, 1970, amended May 6, 1975 and February 15, 1994) - 2.2: It shall be the responsibility of this Committee to work with the student Academic Honor Council to adjudicate violations of the Student Integrity Contract involving academic dishonesty.
+Each hearing panel called by the Academic Honor Council shall include three non-student members, drawn from the members of the Committee (excluding the Dean of Students) or from Faculty members of the Jury Panel.
 The Dean of Students or designated Associate shall be a non-voting participant on all hearing panels.
-If the Council finds that a student has violated the Integrity Contract contract, it shall recommend a penalty to the Chair of the Committee, who shall review it for conformity to establish policies and procedures.
-In the absence of the Chair, he or she shall designate another Faculty member to perform this review.
-The Chair shall receive all documents submitted at the hearing as well as the tape recording of the hearing.
-If the Chair approves, he or she shall immediately forward the decision to the Dean of Students for implementation.
-If the Chair has substantial concerns regarding the penalty, he or she shall return the case to the Academic Honor Council within 72 hours, excluding weekends, with a written summary of these concerns for reconsideration.
-The Council shall either confirm or alter its decision.
-The Chair may not overturn the Council's finding that a violation has occurred.
-After such a reconsideration, the Chair may not raise the same concerns a second time and shall forward the Panel's decision to the Dean of Students for implementation.
-(Passed February 14, 2006)

-2.3: The Faculty of Trinity College urges each individual Faculty member to bring cases of academic dishonesty before the Academic Honor Council for adjudication.
+The Dean of Students is charged with implementing the panel's decision.
+(Passed February 14, 2006; Amended April 20, 2010) - 2.3: The Faculty of Trinity College urges each individual Faculty member to bring cases of academic dishonesty before the Academic Honor Council for adjudication.
 To initiate a case, Faculty members may contact either the Dean of Students or the Secretary of the Student Academic Honor Council.
 The Faculty recognizes that the individual instructor has the prerogative under the canons of academic freedom to resolve such cases through the issuance of a punitive grade and by such other means as the assignment of additional work.
 The Faculty believes, however, that formal adjudication of such cases by the Academic Honor Council, operating under accepted rules of fundamental fairness, will best protect the rights of both the student and the Faculty member, avoid contentiousness, and lessen the likelihood of litigation.
 Furthermore, adjudication of all such cases by a single body will guarantee consistency in the penalties meted out for similar offenses and insure the identification of repeat offenders.
 Finally, giving students substantial control over academic dishonesty cases will strengthen the culture of academic integrity at the College.
 (Passed May 14, 2002)